isonova/isonova/README.md

 - 👋 Hi, I’m Devansh.
 - 👀 I’m interested in data.
-- 🌱 I’m currently learning Machine and Deep learning.
+- 🌱 I’m currently learning Machine and Deep Learning.
 - 💞️ I’m looking to collaborate on Data Science using ANN.
 - 📫 How to reach me [e-mail- iso.devansh@yahoo.com]
 - 😄 Pronouns: Dev